-The communications satellite will use the Dongfanghong-4 satellite platform and has adesigned lifespan of 15 years, according to the contract.
+The communications satellite will use the Dongfanghong-satellite platform and has adesigned lifespan of 15 yearsaccording to the contract.

 It will be launched atop a Long March 3-B rocket carrier at the Xichang Satellite Launch Centerin Southwest China's Sichuan province two years and a half after the contract takes effect.